Other information

 89073 Ulm

-Ressorts: Production, materials management, intralogistics, research and development, human resources and legal affairs, corporate development
+Ressorts: Production, materials management, research and development, central purchasing, site facility management and technology, sustainability

 Philipp Utz